 A few hours on a twisty van journey from Chiang Mai you will find the backpacker hang out of Pai.
 This is a super relaxed place set among nature.
 I haven’t had the luck of visiting Pai yet, but I definitely will on my next visit to the North!

-There are so many islands but listed in this itinerary which you could add to your 3 weeks in Thailand itinerary if you have the time.
+There are so many islands other than those listed in this itinerary that you could add to your 3 weeks in Thailand itinerary if you have the time.
 What I have recommended are the more popular spots.
 Though there are plenty of other lesser-known beautiful islands which you could check out.

 Koh Sok National Park